Estimating the Local Learning Coefficient

 \[ p_{\beta,\gamma}(w\mid w^*)\ \propto\ \exp\!\Big(-n\beta\,L_n(w)-\tfrac{\gamma}{2}\|w-w^*\|^2\Big),\qquad \widehat{\lambda}(w^*)\;=\;n\beta^*\Big(\mathbb{E}_{p_{\beta^*,\gamma}}[L_n(w)]-L_n(w^*)\Big). \]

-That’s the whole game: accurately approximate one local expectation under a tempered, Gaussian‑tethered posterior.
+That’s the whole game: accurately approximate a single local expectation under a tempered, Gaussian‑tethered posterior.

 2 HMC/MALA is hard at scale

-I love HMC in moderate (say \(10^4\)) dimension, but for LLC it runs into difficulties:
+I love HMC in moderate (say \(10^4\)) dimensions, but for LLC it runs into difficulties: [TODO clarify]

 3 SGLD

-The workhorse in practice is Stochastic Gradient Langevin Dynamics (SGLD).
-It looks almost like SGD, but with a cunningly designed Gaussian noise:
+In practice, the workhorse is Stochastic Gradient Langevin Dynamics (SGLD).
+It looks almost like SGD, but with cleverly chosen Gaussian noise:

 \[ w_{t+1} = w_t - \tfrac{\epsilon}{2}\,\widehat{\nabla} L_n(w_t)\;+\;\sqrt{\epsilon}\,\eta_t,\quad \eta_t \sim \mathcal N(0,I). \]